emanuelcamaerospace/websitejob/README.md

 # Purpose of This Repository

-This repository exists primarily to host the code used to deploy my personal website.
+This repository exists solely to host the source code used to deploy my personal website.

-While the code is publicly visible for transparency, it is **not intended for redistribution, reuse, or replication**.
+The contents are visible for transparency and demonstration purposes but are **not intended for reuse, copying, or redistribution**.

 ---

 # License

-Copyright © 2026

 All rights reserved.

-This project and its contents are provided for viewing purposes only.

-You **may not**:

-- Copy this code
-- Redistribute this code
-- Modify and reuse this code
-- Use this code for commercial or personal projects

-Any use, reproduction, or distribution of the code or assets in this repository without explicit permission from the author is prohibited.
+This project and its contents may **not be copied, modified, distributed, or reused** without explicit permission from the author.

-If you would like to reference or collaborate on the project, please contact the repository owner.
+See the **LICENSE.txt** file for full licensing terms.

 ---

 # Contact

-If you have questions regarding this project or permission requests, please reach out through the contact information provided on the website.
+For questions, collaboration inquiries, or permission requests, please contact the repository owner through the website.